Imelda Marcos: 1990 Swiss Federal Supreme Court forfeiture case

 In 1990, the Federal Supreme Court of Switzerland ruled that funds in the Marcoses' Swiss bank accounts were of "criminal provenance".
 This cleared the way for the transfer of assets worth around $356 million back to the Philippines.
 These assets were previously frozen by Swiss courts in 1986 shortly after the People Power Revolution.
 The decision eventually led to reforms in 1998 that made it more difficult for dictators and criminals to keep their money in the Swiss banking system.

 1995 human rights violations class suit (Hawaii)

-In February 1995, the United States District Court in Hawaii ruled against the Marcoses, awarding $1.96 billion to 9,539 victims of human rights violations during the Marcos dictatorship.
+In February 1995, the United States District Court for the District of Hawaii ruled against the Marcoses, awarding $1.96 billion to 9,539 victims of human rights violations during the Marcos dictatorship.
 This decision was upheld by US 9th Circuit Court of Appeals in 1996.
 The ruling has yet to be enforced in the Philippines due to jurisdiction issues.